IBM-Cloud/insurance-bot-android/README.md

 1. Ensure Gradle is properly setup in your environment.

-1. Clone the app to your local environment from your terminal using the following command:
+1. Clone the app to your local environment from your terminal or command prompt(on windows) using the following command:

   ```
   git clone https://github.com/IBM-Bluemix/insurance-bot-android.git